hanachanX/ImageFileEditing/README.md

 Known Issue: The deleted files in the Explorer are not reflected in the list box.
 Please just reload App.

+* version 2.4
+I added a feature to convert to ASCII art and display it in a separate window.(It is necessary to have Consolas font installed.)

 * Version 2.3
 I added a contrast adjustment feature.